List of female monarchs: South Africa

+Lobedu queendom

 The Modjadji or Rain Queen is the hereditary queen of Lobedu, the people of the Limpopo Province of South Africa.
 The succession to the position of Rain Queen is matrilineal, meaning that the Queen's eldest daughter is the heir, and that males are not entitled to inherit the throne at all.
 The Rain Queen is believed to have special powers, including the ability to control the clouds and rainfall.